 Already struggling to deal with the daily deluge of vitriol, Twitter may be unable to handle an increased volume of hate.
 New victims will emerge.
 In an era when everyone believes their opinion is important, Twitter reminds us that sometimes it’s more productive to take your debate offline or into a private direct message.
 Information exchanged between two or more followers is not necessarily conducive to a productive or civil conversation.
 And that’s okay.

-Twitter’s 140-character limit has forced innovation in language and art, and created a platform perfectly tailored to facilitate instant interaction.
 Whether it was trying to or not, Twitter’s 140-character limit has forced innovation in language and art, and created a platform perfectly tailored to facilitate instant interaction and community building—all while catering to our short attention spans.

 Instead of looking for ways to dilute the power of these innovations, Twitter’s board should be focusing on ways to make Twitter more secure for users (enabling trigger warnings for violent posts or videos and banning trolls would be a good start).
 And while you’re at it, could you make it so photos don’t automatically reduce the amount of characters?